 The biggest surprise, perhaps, has been the response from the West, which seems to be complete indifference.
 The fall of Aleppo will go down in history as the shame of global policymakers.

-In an by Giulio Terzi, former foreign minister of Italy and a member of United Against Nuclear Iran’s Advisory Board published on December 15 in Newsweek, he writes, “The moderate and pro-democracy rebel groups have effectively lost one of their main strongholds.
+In an article by Giulio Terzi, former foreign minister of Italy and a member of United Against Nuclear Iran’s Advisory Board published on December 15 in Newsweek, he writes, “The moderate and pro-democracy rebel groups have effectively lost one of their main strongholds.
 It is important to note, however, that they have not surrendered their cause.
 Spokespersons for the rebels have defiantly insisted that their demands remain.”

 The dismissal of the Assad government is only part of what they demand.
 They also want foreign influence, chiefly that of the Islamic Republic of Iran, removed from their country.